Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Independent Stiffness

 From Figs.~\ref{AC_P_1>2} and \ref{AC_P_1<2}, we see that the relative phase $\Delta \phi = \arg(\hat\alpha) - \arg(\hat\beta)$ locks to $-\pi/2$ or $+\pi/2$ and switches between those values when $k L$ advances by $\pi$ (i.e., upon crossing the zone midpoint).
 Consequently, $\Delta \phi$ is piecewise constant with a jump of $\pi$ at the inversion-symmetric point.
 However, the individual absolute phases evolve smoothly with $k L \in [-\pi, \pi]$.
 For the case $\psi_1 > \psi_2$ (Fig.~\ref{AC_P_1>2}), the phase of $\beta$ acquires two twists of $\pi$ after one closed traversal of the Brillouin zone, whereas the phase of $\hat\alpha$ changes monotonically without such a twist.
 This phenomena inverts on the optical branch (Fig.~\ref{1O_P_1>2}).
 On the contrary, for the case $\psi_1 < \psi_2$ (Fig.~\ref{AC_P_1<2} and \ref{1O_P_1<2}), both the phases of $\hat\alpha$ and $\hat\beta$ acquire a single twist of $\pi$ after one closed traversal of the Brillouin zone for the acoustic and optical branch.
 This behavior is consistent with the in-phase/out-of-phase character of acoustic/optical modes in diatomic chains and with inversion-symmetry-protected quantization of the Zak (Berry) phase to 0 or $\pi$ in one-dimensional lattices \cite{PhysRevLett.62.2747}.

-With the coefficients $(\hat\alpha, \hat\beta)$ in hand, the state of the diatomic unit cell can be mapped to a point on the Bloch sphere by defining polar $(\theta)$ and azimuthal $(\varphi)$ angles in terms of $\hat\alpha$ and $\hat\beta$.
-In our two-mass problem, the in-phase $\left( E_1 \right)$ and out-of-phase $\left( E_2 \right)$ eigenstates play the role of the north and south poles, respectively, and the superposed lattice state traces a longitude as $k L$ traverses the Brillouin zone.
-Thus, the inversion-protected $\{0, \pi\}$ Zak phases correspond geometrically to whether the closed path on the sphere carries an odd or even number of twists; Sec.~\ref{Three Mass Unit} visualizes this correspondence and computes the Berry connection explicitly.
-This two-level geometric description follows the standard qubit parameterization and provides a compact lens for reading phase locking and $\lvert\hat\alpha\rvert/\lvert\hat\beta\rvert$ dominance directly from trajectories on $S^{2}$ \cite{asboth2016short}.

-The branch selection, amplitude symmetry, and Berry-phase conclusions summarized above agree with both general 1D topological-band theory and our previous SAAP studies of periodic chains.
-In particular, for the two-mass cell we indeed find a Berry phase of 0 when $\psi_1 > \psi_2$ and $\pi$ when $\psi_1 < \psi_2$ (modulo the choice of origin), matching analytical solutions as well as MD/SAAP computations reported previously.
-What is distinctive here is the classical-superposition framework—we demonstrate that the elastic state itself can be written and manipulated as $\hat\alpha \ket{E_1} + \hat\beta \ket{E_2}$, and that its evolution over $k$ traces well-defined loops whose winding encodes the Zak phase.
-This geometric-dynamical picture complements the standard bulk-invariant statements (e.g., Zak phase in inversion-symmetric 1D systems) and clarifies how the same binary topology manifests in measurable amplitude-phase data—precisely the bridge our procedure was designed to provide.
-Moreover, by tying the locked $\Delta \phi = \pm \pi/2$ plateaus and the $\lvert\hat\alpha\rvert/\lvert\hat\beta\rvert$ hierarchy to the paths on $S^{2}$, the manuscript makes contact with contemporary measurements of the Zak phase in classical and quantum platforms and with its role in predicting interface states in inversion-symmetric 1D media \cite{RN252,PhysRevX.4.021017}.
+The branch selection, amplitude symmetry, and Berry-phase results obtained above are fully consistent with established one-dimensional topological band theory and with our prior MD/SAAP analyses of periodic chains: for the two-mass cell, the Zak phase is $0$ when $\psi_1 > \psi_2$ and $\pi$ when $\psi_1 < \psi_2$ (up to the choice of origin).
+What is distinctive here is the explicit classical-superposition framework, in which the elastic state is written and manipulated as $\hat{\alpha}\ket{E_1} + \hat{\beta}\ket{E_2}$ and its evolution over $k$ traces well-defined loops on the Bloch sphere whose winding encodes the topology.
+This geometric–dynamical picture complements the usual bulk-invariant description by revealing how the same binary topology manifests in measurable amplitude–phase data and by tying the locked $\Delta\phi = \pm \pi/2$ plateaus and the $\lvert\hat{\alpha}\rvert/\lvert\hat{\beta}\rvert$ hierarchy to identifiable paths on $S^2$.
+In doing so, it connects directly with contemporary measurements of Zak phases in classical and quantum platforms and their role in predicting interface states in inversion-symmetric media \cite{RN252,PhysRevX.4.021017}.
+Moreover, framing the diatomic chain as a controllable two-level system makes the structure explicit and portable: the same machinery extends naturally to the symmetry-broken and time-modulated lattices treated later in the manuscript, where it distinguishes non-quantized geometric phases from origin conventions, links phase winding to mode hybridization, and provides the complex modal coefficients needed for Berry-connection evaluation \cite{PhysRevLett.82.2147}.